Lagrant/Speech2Text/README.md

 ## Semantic encoder and decoder

 They have similar structure to acoustic encoder and decoder.
-The loss function of semantic encoder is sparse categorial cross entropy loss.
+The loss function of semantic encoder is sparse categorical cross entropy loss.

 ---
 We can look at the model at two perspectives: